The Office of Academic Counseling serves as a resource and referral agent for both students and faculty.

 All University of St Thomas students must complete at least one math course, as determined by their field of study.
 Math Placement Tutors are professional math educators who are available to help students place into the math course that best fits their needs and their major requirements.
 Students who are working to improve their math placement can schedule one-on-one tutoring sessions as they work through online prep and learning material tailored to the areas of math that challenge them.
 Tutors are also available for virtual tutoring sessions for those students who would benefit from that flexibility.
 Consult the website for more information and current hours: https://www.stthomas.edu/centerforstudentachievement/signatureprograms/mathplacementtutors/

 Mathematics Resource Center

-The Mathematics Resource Center (MaRC) provides a variety of resources including a tutoring staff, math placement exam proctoring and preparation, and general mathematics advising.
-Also available from the MaRC is a list of private tutors, whose rates are subject to individual negotiations.
+The Mathematics Resource Center (MaRC) provides a variety of resources including a tutoring staff, math placement exam, and general mathematics advising.

 Students must satisfy all prerequisites in order to enroll in a math course.
-Most entry-level math courses require an appropriate math placement derived from an ACT math score or from a UST Math Placement Exam, which is a proctored test offered weekly by the MaRC Director.
+Most entry-level math courses require an appropriate math placement derived from an ACT math score or from a St. Thomas Monitored Math Placement Assessment.

 Students whose math placement is 099 cannot take any for-credit math course at St. Thomas.
 However, St. Thomas offers MATH 005 (Basic Math Skills) which serves as a prerequisite for MATH 006, MATH 100 and MATH 101.
 Successful completion of MATH 005 receives placement into MATH 100 or MATH 101.
 MATH 005 has a nominal registration fee and is offered every fall, J-Term and spring.